 However, some time ago I watched a health programme where an expert suggested that sucralose, one of the ingredients in the Vi Shake, was probably not suitable for consumption and has not yet been around long enough to be fully tested.

 In its favour the manufacturer states that Visalus protein drink is used by Olympic athletes.
-Nonetheless, I didn't feel happy recommending a product of which I am unsure.

-Wishing you health both within and beyond illness,
+Wishing you healing both within and beyond illness,

 Katherine T Owen

 Katherine T Owen runs this website - www.HealingCFSME.com.